onetapbeyond/gen_metrics/bench/README.md

 This benchmark runs the following tests:

 1. untraced-pipeline [ repeat 500k msgs N times within ~30s ]
-2. sampled--pipeline [ repeat 500k msgs N times within ~30s  ]
+2. sampled-pipeline [ repeat 500k msgs N times within ~30s  ]

 Each test attempts to push as many messages as possible through a GenStage pipeline.
 These tests each run for approximately 30 seconds.
 The GenStage processes within the `untraced-pipeline` test are not being monitored by GenMetrics.
 The GenStage processes within the `traced-pipeline` test are being monitored by GenMetrics.
 Metrics-sampling has been activated for this pipeline using the following monitoring preferences, `opts: [sample_rate: 0.1]`.